 - Merrill Stevens Drydock

 In 2008, a Miami jury ruled against Honeywell International, the parent company of Bendix, after a former employee sued the company.
-Stephen Guilder worked for Bendix during the 1970s and 1980s, a time period in which asbestos was used in brake products.
+Stephen Guilder worked for Bendix during the 1970s and 1980s.
 Several years later, Guilder was diagnosed with peritoneal mesothelioma, which stemmed directly from his prolonged exposure to asbestos while working as a mechanic for Bendix.

-Guilder’s health began to rapidly deteriorate as the cancer began to spread throughout his body.
-As a result, the trial was expedited, resulting in a $24.1 million victory for Guilder.
+Guilder’s health declined rapidly and the trial was expedited, resulting in a $24.1 million victory for Guilder.
 The total includes pain and suffering, as well as future lost income.
 In addition, his wife and three children were awarded $7.1 million, which was factored into the total amount.

 Other Job Sites Associated with Asbestos in Miami